uptek/happy-admin/README.txt

 = Remove adminbar =

 Sometimes you may want to remove the adminbar, it can be because you may want to check the layout or anything that's related to styling.
 You can do that by passing `?toolbar=off` to the URL and pressing enter.
-Your URL should look something like this 'https://domain.example/?toolbar=off'.
+Your URL should look something like this 'https://domain.test/?toolbar=off'.

+== FAQ ==

+= How to configure Happy Admin? =
+You don't!
+You only need to activate the plugin and it will take care of the rest.

 == Installation ==